 It does not take a genius to make the prediction that after the incredible high Steve Jobs has given Apple a slow glide downwards in the company’s future performance is expected.
 Nothing against Tim Cook, I don’t know him – so I can only judge by what I see.
 And I see a few dark clouds brewing.

-The challenge in building successful innovation is to marry macro-economic behavior with support from modern information technology to create tangible socioeconomic value.
+The challenge in building successful innovation is to marry macro-economic behavior with support from modern information technology to create tangible social economic value.
 Apple like no other company has succeeded beautifully, yet not perfectly in that objective.

 The danger to Apple is that it can be beat only where it just beat other technology companies; macro-economically.
 And content will topple distribution.
 Apple is very vulnerable with the staunch implementation of media sales – it does not own – through iTunes, and unchanged it will only take a smarter technology company to support the labels with the freedom they previously enjoyed.
 Winner-takes-all marketplaces, by economic principle, cannot be achieved through marketplaces that are not economically free.
 And iTunes violates free-market principles.
 Proprietary marketplaces such as iTunes can become free (not the other way around), but the timing has to be just right.
 So far few technology companies have the smarts to challenge Apple macro-economically and thus it continues to gain momentum successfully.